-Trotaky on Himself and Loninism.
+Trotzky on Himself and Leninism.

-Trotzky, in his book "1905" (pp. 4/5) writes as follows In the period between 9.
-January and the strike in October 1906 I formed those views of the character of the revolutionary development in Russia which have received the designation of permanent revolution ...
-Despite the interval Despite the interval of twelve years, this estimate has been fully confirmed."
-(This was written in the year 1922!
-L.K.)

-But during the whole of these twelve years this theory opposed by another theory, Lenin's theory, expressed in the mula: Revolutionary democratic dictatorship of the proletariat d peasantry.
+Trotzky, in his book "1905" (pp. 4/5) writes as follows:

+"In the period between 9, January and the strike in October 1905 I formed those views of the character of the revolutionary development in Russia which have received the designation of "permanent revolution"...
+Despite the interval of twelve years, this estimate has been fully confirmed."
+(This was written in the year 1922; L.K.)
+But during the whole of these twelve years this theory was opposed by another theory, Lenin's theory, expressed in the formula: Revolutionary democratic dictatorship of the proletariat and peasantry.
-- so wrote comrade Trotzky in 1918, and This idea " it again in 1922 without the slightest reservationhas been repeated unwearingly by Lenin since 1904.
-But at does not make it cornect".

-In this book ("1905") Trotzky describes Lenin's funda.

-ntal idea as an empty abstraction, and writes that the Bolshe arrive at the idea of a bourgeois-democratic self-limi tion of the proletariat possessing state power ..
+This idea " - so wrote comrade Trotzky in 1918, and wrote it again in 1922 without the slightest reservation- this idea has been repeated unwearingly by Lenin since 1904.
+But that does not make it correct".
+In this book ("1905") Trotzky describes Lenin's jundamental idea as an empty abstraction, and writes that the Bolshe arrive at the idea of a bourgeois-democratic self-limi tation of the proletariat possessing state power of the antirevolutionary features of Bolshevism to be republished and confirmed in the year 1922, adds the following:

-He continues: "Whilst the anti-revolutionary features of Menshevism are already visible to their full extent, the antirevolutionary features of Belshevism (I underline these words on account of their importance.
-L. K.) threaten to appear as mighty danger only in the case of a revolutionary victory.
-Comrade Trotzky, who caused this phrase on the dangers the antirevolutionary features of Bolshevism to be republished d confirmed in the year 1922, adds the following:
+He continues: "Whilst the anti-revolutionary features of Menshevism are already visible to their full extent, the antirevolutionary features of Bolshevism (I underline these words on account of their importance, L. K.) threaten to appear as mighty danger only in the case of a revolutionary victory."

+Comrade Trotzky, who caused this phrases in the dangers

-Bolshevism, under comrade Lenin's leadership, changed its ideological equipment in this most important question in the spring, 10f 117, that is, before the conquest of power.
-(Trotzky.
+"As is already well known, this did not happen, for Bolshevism, under comrade Lenin's leadership, changed its ideological equipment in this most important question in the spring of 1917, that is, before the conquest of power.
+Protzky.
 "1905."
 Russian ed. p.
 285.)
-(Trotzky.
+Protzky.

 Trotzky's idea is now clear.
-The standpoint held by Lenin d by the Bolshevist Party on the character of the revolution, developed between 1904 and the spring of 1917, had not only n wrong, but even counter-revolutionary with respect to the dialist revolution.
-Lenin and the Bolsheviki were thus liged to change their equipment in the spring of 1917. fore the conquest of power, for the purpose of accomplishing conquest of power.
-That is, they found themselves obliged to bstitute the counter-revolutionary equipment of Bolshevism the really revolutionary equipment which Trotzky had kept dy on hand for twelve years.
-It is Trotzky's conviction that min came over to Trotzky after first building up the Party fifteen years on anti-revolutionary ideas.
+The standpoint held by Lenin and by the Bolshevist Party on the character of the revolution, as developed between 1904 and the spring of 1917, had not only been wrong, but even counter-revolutionary with respect to the socialist revolution.
+Lenin and the Bolsheviki were thus obliged to "change their equipment" in the spring of 1917. before the conquest of power, for the purpose of accomplishing the conquest of power.
+That is, they found themselves obliged to substitute the counter-revolutionary equipment of Bolshevism by the really revolutionary equipment which Trotzky had kept ready on hand for twelve years.
+It is Trotzky's conviction that Lenin came over to Trotzky after first building up the Party for fifteen years on "anti-revolutionary" ideas.

-Trotzky has proved to be in the right during the whole rse of his intellectual conflicts with Bolshevism and with nin up to the year 1917-that is the import of all Trotzky's est books (1905 " and " 1907 ").
+Trotzky has proved to be in the right during the whole course of his intellectual conflicts with Bolshevism and with Lenin up to the year 1917-that is the import of all Trotzky's latest books ( 1906 and 1907 ).